PeterMTaylor/CodeAuditRD/README.md

 # Attributions

-The following list attributes the developers for their time and their code in making CodeAudit to where we are at today.
+The following list attributes the developers for their time I found and their code in making CodeAudit.

-To use Powershell modules with AppVeyor https://github.com/javydekoning/AppVeyorDemo
+Javy de Koning.
+Not licensed.
+Allow Powershell modules with AppVeyor https://github.com/javydekoning/AppVeyorDemo Iain Brighton.
+MiT License.
+PScribo documentation framework for Powershell https://github.com/iainbrighton/PScribo